backstage/backstage/.changeset/cyan-toes-repeat.md

 '@backstage/plugin-entity-feedback-backend': patch
 ---

-Add in description for 400 response when rating and not authenticated
+Add in description for 400 response when encountering an invalid rating request